REPORT - Thought Process of a Champion

 - Repeat 10 times

 hips and lower back on a regular basis has proved to promote

-relaxation in the deep tissues which then reduces a lot of the strain that
+relaxation in the deep tissues which then reduces a lot of

-plays a vital role in promoting and maintaining healthy,
+training plays a vital role in promoting and maintaining healthy,

 strong joints - stretching your joints will increase three

-important things: tissue temperature, blood supply, and nutrient transport to tissue
+important things: tissue temperature, blood supply, and nutrient

 Proper stretching has also proved to assist in reducing tension